chsjr1996/electron-reactjs-template/README.md

 Clone and install dependencies

 - `git clone https://github.com/chsjr1996/electron-reactjs-template.git`
-- `yarn` or `npm install`
+- `npm install`

 For compile all ReactJS files in a bundle package and Browser TS files for execute Electron use:

-- `yarn dev`
+- `npm run dev`

 This command execute concurrently the two below commands:

-- `yarn dev:webpack` and `yarn dev:electron:compile`
+- `npm run dev:webpack` and `npm run electron:compile`

-The `yarn dev:webpack` compile all ReactJS files and `yarn dev:electron:compile` all TS files in Browser directory for electron execution.
+The `npm run dev:webpack` compile all ReactJS files and `npm run electron:compile` all TS files in Browser directory for electron execution.

-> Note: The `yarn dev:electron:compile` after compile process run the `yarn dev:electron:run` command, this wait for webpack server (where ReactJS will run) and execute the **start-dev.js** script for open electron process.
+> Note: The `npm run dev:electron:run` command, this wait for webpack server (where ReactJS will run) and execute the **start-dev.js** script for open electron process.

-> Note: You can use only `yarn dev:webpack` process or only `yarn dev:electron:compile` or `yarn dev:electron:run`, but remember that the last command wait for webpack server and electron can't run without it
+> Note: You can use only `npm run dev:webpack` process or only `npm run electron:compile` or `npm run dev:electron:run`, but remember that the last command wait for webpack server and electron can't run without it

+---

+## Build

+For now, only linux build is available, and it's in .deb and .pacman format.
+If you want build, then use:

+- `npm run build:linux`

+This command will "compile" Electron (tsc), ReactJS (webpack) and execute **electron-builder** to generate linux packages.

+> TODO: Generate more Linux packages format, and when possible Windows and MacOS too.

 ---